SkoolNotes/Taproot/2020ENG201/KBxGoSTCulminationPlanning.md

-apearence: cheap plastic, ten to two.
+apearence: cheap plastic, ten to two. under grass buried in the ground.

 qoute bin: